get-eu/get-eu/pub.md

 Eurosceptics In The Pub
 =======================

-Who: moderate Eurosceptics, who want to leave or reform the EU
+Who: moderate Eurosceptics, who want to leave or strongly reform the EU

 Where: Rose and Crown pub of Colombo St Southwark in London, upstairs

-When: 7pm, second Thursday of every month

-Next meeting: 13 November 2014
+Next meeting: Wednesday 10 December 2014, 7pm

 Meetup page: [Link](http://www.meetup.com/Eurosceptics-In-The-Pub)